Kou-kun42/PokeBreeder/README.md

-# Automatic Pokemon Breeding for Sword/Shield
+# Automatic Pokemon Releasing for Sword/Shield

-I've added multiple loop sequences, dpad buttons, and changed the commands to automatically breed 1 box worth of pokemon.

-In order to use this script, you need to use the breeder on route 5.
-Set your box so that there's an empty box to the left of the current one.
-The current box can also be empty or you can stock it with any amount of eggs.
-Stand somewhere in the middle of the road near the bridge, disconnect your controller, and then connect your arduino or whatever compatable device you're using.
-You may need to change the number of loops needed for the first and second command sequences depending on what you're breeding and how long it takes to hatch.
-Refer to the past projects for more information.
+Make sure boxes are completely filled with only pokemon that you want to release.
+Current box should be the left most of the ones you want to release.
+First save, then set the cursor to the top left most slot in the box, disconnect your controller, and finally connect the arduino.

 ---